jbarcelo/BitcoinArmory/docs/FAQ.md

  - BIPs 141, 143, and 144 for Segregated Witness (Except for deployment)

 There is planned support for:
- - BIP 32 for Heirarchical Determinisitc wallets
+ - BIP 32 for Hierarchical Determinisitc wallets

 ## Will Armory work with full nodes other than Bitcoin Core?